Dynamics of the Morse vector field: Applications

 \begin{proposition} Suppose $E\to M$ is a Riemannian vector bundle endowed with a metric $h$, and $D$ is a connection on $E$ compatible with $h$.
 If for a Morse function $f$, $\mathcal{L}^{\tilde D}_{\nabla f}R^D=0$, then $R^D=0$, \textnormal{i.e.} $D$ is flat. \end{proposition} \begin{proof} Again we let $\phi_t$ be the negative gradient flow of $f$.
 This time we denote by $\tilde\phi_t$ the horizontal lift of $\phi_t$ to $\text{End}(E)$, with respect to the connection $\tilde D$.
 Since the induced connection $\tilde D$ is also a metric connection for the induced metric $\tilde{h}$ on $\text{End}(E)$, the parallel transport $\tilde\phi_t$ preserves $\tilde{h}$.
 The condition $\mathcal{L}^{\tilde D}_{\nabla f}R^D=0$ implies the invariance of $R^D$ under the flow $\tilde\phi_t$.

 Now for any local minimum $q$, and all $ x\in W^s(q)$, the invariance of $R^D$ takes the form

 for $\forall u_x~,v_x\in T_xM$.
 Taking the norm on both sides, we obtain

 .
-However, as $t \to+\infty$, the right-hand side decays to $0$ due to the shrinkage of the flow $\phi_t$ (cf. \textit{Remark} below \textit{Theorem}~\ref{shrinkage}).
-Therefore $R^D_x=0$, and since these points $x$ form an dense subset of $M$, we obtain the flatness of $D$. \end{proof} \textbf{Remark:} Notice that the condition $\mathcal{L}^{\tilde D}_{\nabla f}R^D=d_{\tilde D}\imath_{\nabla f}R^D=0$ is weaker than the condition $\imath_{\nabla f}R^D=0$ in \textit{Proposition}~3.4 of \cite{Ni}, owing to the Cartan formula and Bianchi identity above.
-The proof is also different.
+However, as $t \to+\infty$, the right-hand side decays to $0$ due to the shrinkage of the flow $\phi_t$ (cf. {Remark} below {Theorem}~\ref{shrinkage}).
+Therefore $R^D_x=0$, and since these points $x$ form an dense subset of $M$, we obtain the flatness of $D$. \end{proof} We conclude this note with two remarks.
+First, the condition $\mathcal{L}^{\tilde D}_{\nabla f}R^D=d_{\tilde D}\imath_{\nabla f}R^D=0$ is weaker than the condition $\imath_{\nabla f}R^D=0$ in {Proposition}~3.4 of \cite{Ni}, owing to the Cartan formula and Bianchi identity above, and the proof is also different.
+Second, by viewing $\mathrm{d}u$ as a $u^{-1}TN$ 1-form $\in \Omega^1(M,u^{-1}TN)$, we could get the same vanishing result in {Proposition}~\ref{constant} with weaker condition: \begin{proposition} If for a smooth map $u:M\to N$ and for some Morse function $f$ on $M$, $\mathcal{L}_{\nabla f}^{\tilde \nabla} du=0$, then $u$ must be a constant map.
+Here $\tilde \nabla$ is the pull-back connection of the Levi-Civita connection on $N$. \end{proposition} The proof is identical to that of {Proposition}~\ref{flatness}, and the condition is indeed weaker for the same reason: Cartan formula and $\mathrm{d}_{\tilde\nabla} \mathrm{d}u=0$, which appears in the proof of {Theorem}~\ref{shrinkage}.